 MER in high velocity pitchers is approximately 180°, while elbow flexion is approximately 90°.
 The greater the external rotation of the throwing shoulder, the higher a pitcher's velocity.

-The kinetic chain from the back leg to the hand in MER will demonstrate a reverse “C” position demonstrated in the picture at right.
+The kinetic chain from the back leg to the hand in MER will demonstrate a reverse “C” position demonstrated in the picture above right.

 Steven's pro tip